Diocese of Rome: Modern times

 On 6 January 2023, by the apostolic constitution In Ecclesiarum Communione, Pope Francis reorganised the diocese to make it more collegial and to reinforce the role of the pope in it.

+On 25 February 2026, Pope Leo XIV issued a special pontifical decree, revised In Ecclesiarum Communione and reorganizing the internal territorial boundaries and management of the sectors of the Diocese of Rome.

 Territory

 The diocese covers a territory of 881 km2 of which 0.44 km2 is in the Vatican City State and the rest is in Italy.
 The diocese has 1,219 diocesan priests of its own, while 2,331 priests of other dioceses, 5,072 religious priests and 140 Opus Dei priests reside in its territory, as do 2,266 women religious.
 In 2004, they ministered to an estimated 2,454,000 faithful, who made up 88% of the population of the territory.

 The city of Rome has grown beyond the boundaries of the diocese.
 Notable parts of the city belong to the dioceses of Ostia and Porto-Santa Rufina.
-Ostia is administered together with the Vicariate of the city and thus included in the statistics given below, while Porto is instead administered by its own diocesan bishop.
+Ostia is administered together with the Vicariate of Rome, and thus included in the statistics given below, while Porto is instead administered by its own diocesan bishop.
 The diocese covers an area of 849 km^{2} and includes most of the city and the municipality of Rome in Italy, and the entire territory of Vatican City.
-The diocese is divided into two vicariates, each with its respective vicar general.
+The Diocese of Rome is divided into two vicariates, each with its respective vicar general.

-Two vicars general exercise the episcopal ministry and pastoral government for their respective territories within the diocese of Rome.
+Two vicars general exercise the episcopal ministry and pastoral government for their respective territories within the Diocese of Rome.
 Unless the bishop of a diocese reserves some acts to himself, vicars general have by law within a diocese the power to undertake all administrative acts that pertain to the bishop except those that in law require a special mandate of the bishop.